 - Age 55 to79 years

-- With a 30 pack year history of smoking
+- With > 30 pack year smoking history

-Also, low dose computed tomography lung cancer screening should be offered starting at age 50 years with a 20 pack year history if there is an additional cummulative risk of developing lung cancer of 5% or greater over the following 5 years..
+Also, low dose computed tomography lung cancer screening should be offered at 50 to 79 years with a 20 pack year smoking history and additional comorgidity that produces cummulative risk of developing lung cancer of > 5% in 5 years.

 This policy does not apply to individuals with signs and/or symptoms of lung disease.
 In symptomatic individuals, a diagnostic work up appropriate to the clinical presentation should be undertaken, rather than screening.

 *Patient selection criteria is based on U.S. Preventative Services Task Force (USPSTF) and the National Lung Screening Trail (NLST).